JSchermers/donk/readme.md

 ## General component for showing results from futball

 It is a webcomponent for displaying the next match from a amateurteam in the Netherlands.
 It needs a clientId for sportlink and a pouleCode.
-This code can be as meta element or as property
+This code can be as meta element or as property.

 ### meta
 `<meta name="pouleCode" content="[yourcontent]" />`